davmarksman/better-signals/Readme.md

 - Some more testing.
 Help is valued here :)
 - Removed functionality: presignals to simplify my implementation.
 I can add it back based off discussion (see discussions)
 - Ignoring waypoints.
 I can add it back based off discussion (see discussions)
 - Removed functionality: getting showSpeedChange from construction to simplify my implementation.
 Defaulted to true.
-Need some help understanding what it does
+Need some help understanding what it does then can add it back in
-- I seem to have broken signal speed indicators.
-Not sure why they're not showing on type N signals.
-Some help here would be useful.
-I don't normally play with them so wasn't as big a deal for me

 # Discussion:

+### Adding a parameter to construction for if track is occupied
+We now dectect if a block is occupied by a train.
+Some signaling systems like your swiss type N mod have a signal to indicate to the train driver the track is occupied.
+We can now expose this as a param on the construction so other modders can use

 ### Waypoints for presignals
 In my opinion it would make sense for: